Visit the Crown Jewels of Denmark in Copenhagen

 Arrival by plane, car, bus and train

-Book yours here Arrival by plane, bus or train*.
+For example, book yours here Arrival by plane, bus or train*.
 The nearest airport is Copenhagen.
-It is possible to travel to Copenhagen by train.
+It is also possible to travel to Copenhagen by train.
 FlixBus also goes to Copenhagen.
-Or you can take your own car to the ferry and continue across the Oresund bridge to Copenhagen.
+Or you can take the ferry in your own car and continue on Oresund bridge to Copenhagen.

 Car Rentals: